uhi22/foccci/doc/testlist.md

 [ ] Stop button terminates the session
 [ ] Connector unlock
-[ ] Red LED if the session is aborted by unpowering the EVSE and PP still 1k5
+[ ] Red LED if the session is aborted by unpowering the EVSE and PP still 1k5 [ ] Red LED flashing if the EVSE applies a 50% PWM

 ### Web interface